-During labour and birth one partner has always been allowed to be present.
-However from of the 11th of May it’s also permitted, if you wish, to have a second birth partner present during labour and birth, provided that this person has no COVID-19 symptoms.
+During labour and birth your birth partner is of course allowed to be present, even if he/she has COVID-19 (symptoms).
+In most hospitals a second birth partner is also permitted during labour and birth, provided that this person has no COVID-19 symptoms.

 Please inform us well in advance if you or any of your birth partner have developed any COVID-19 symptoms like coughing and/or fever.
-This enables us to take appropriate measures to protect themselves.
+This enables us to take appropriate measures to protect ourselves.

-As per May 11th our postnatal care in the first week after birth will be changed back to our normal routine.
+Our postnatal care in the first week after birth has been changed back to our normal routine.
 This means that we will have at least 4 contact moments in the first week.
 Two of these contact moments are home visits and two are over the phone.
 The midwife on duty will give you a call (often with an anonymous number, sometimes with the number of the practice) to ask how you and your baby are doing and to go through the checkups with the kraamzorg.
 During home visits the birth and possible problems concerning (breast)feeding will be discussed.

 If anyone who stays with you at home has COVID-19 symptoms, please let us know, so that we can take our measures for ourselves.
 We understand that you would like to invite family or friends after the birth, however the advice is still to limit this as much as possible, especially as long as the kraamzorg nurse is with you.